fbpx

 Additionally, there is a growing demand for dispatchable energy in the Midwest, Southeast, and Texas.
 There is a high demand for home batteries worldwide, even though there has not been much demand for solar in the past.
 We expect multiple collaborations between tech giants and industry leaders in the coming years.
 It’ll be interesting to see the startups making a place for themselves amidst these collaborations.

-If you are interested in other Energy Storage Trends of 2023, downloaded our Report that provides the insights of 10 Energy Storage Innovation Trends:
+If you are interested in other Energy Storage Trends of 2024, download our Report that provides insights into 10 Energy Storage Innovation Trends:

 Authored By: Vipin Singh, Market Research